-Transgenic mice are mouse models which have their genome altered through gene editing to include a foreign gene sequence, or transgene, and they are widely used in understanding human diseases, accelerating drug development, and evaluating potential therapies.
+Transgenic mice are mouse models which have their genomes altered through gene editing to include a foreign gene sequence, or transgene, and they are widely used in understanding human diseases, accelerating drug development, and evaluating potential therapies.

-RT-PCR is term used for “Reverse Transcription” PCR, where the starting genetic material in PCR process is RNA and RNA is first transcribed in reverse into its DNA complement by reverse transcriptase enzyme.
+Reverse transcription polymerase chain reaction is where the starting genetic material in the process is RNA and RNA is first transcribed in reverse into its DNA complement by the reverse transcriptase enzyme.

 Western blot separates proteins by size and shape with an electric field applied to a gel, and then targeted proteins are stained with antibodies.
 It can be used to monitor protein levels, post-translational modifications, and to understand the mechanism of action for drugs.